marcomarino123/magnopy/docs/source/user-guide/methods/hp-bosons/index.rst

 The expressions in the first and third square brackets are

-.. include:: square-brackets-rewrite-left.txt
+.. include:: ../quantum-hamiltonian/square-brackets-rewrite-left.txt

-.. include:: square-brackets-rewrite-right.txt
+.. include:: ../quantum-hamiltonian/square-brackets-rewrite-right.txt

 The vectors :math:`\boldsymbol{p},\,\boldsymbol{t}` and :math:`\boldsymbol{f}`
 result from splitting the intra-cell rotation matrix as follows